lastquestion/explain-pause-mode/README.md

-## explain-pause
+## explain-pause-mode

 ### How to use
 ```
-(require-pause-mode t)
+(explain-pause-mode t)
 ```

-`require-pause-mode` is very lightweight; you can leave it running all the time.
+`explain-pause-mode` is very lightweight; you can leave it running all the time.
 Or, if you prefer, you can turn it on and off when you notice Emacs acting slow.

 When something takes a while (default: over **40ms**; this is configurable), you'll see the message: